evidence-dev/evidence/sites/docs/pages/reference/themes-and-layouts.md

     defaultValue='https://github.com/evidence-dev/evidence'
 >

-Link to a Github Repo which will appear in the header using the Github Logo
+Link to a GitHub Repo which will appear in the header using the GitHub Logo

 </PropListing>
 <PropListing